DAOed/Drive/README.md

 DAOed Drive is a secure, private and user-friendly decentralized BlockStack file manager.

 ## Features
-* Upload and dnload files.
+* Upload and download files.
 Search file, trash and bookmark files
 * Create folders to organize your files, view files/folders using *grid* or *table* view
 * Trash a file/folder, restore file/folder from trash, or permanently delete a file
 * Light and dark theme support